TsainGra/NeuralTalk/README.md

 # NeuralTalk
-Next Tech Lab's NeuralTalk.
-Image captioning model.
+Next Tech Lab's NeuralTalk - an image captioning model trained using Flickr8k dataset, and programmed in Python and Keras.